 The retiree medical plan is administered by Blue Cross/Blue Shield.
 On this plan employees will have the flexibility of choosing their own doctors and hospitals.
 However, the highest level of payment will be for services rendered at the Loyola University Health System (LUHS) and/or physicians rendering services through Loyola University Physician’s Foundation.
 For a detailed description of the plan, outlining deductibles and co-insurance amounts, out-of-pocket, etc. click on the link below.

 All members enrolled must pay the full cost of coverage for everyone in the plan.
 Click on the link to obtain the current retiree monthly rates.

 About the Prescription Drug (Rx) Plan

-Prescription drugs are also covered under this plan, however the benefits differ based on whether or not the individual is Medicare Eligible.
-Each individual that is Medicare Eligible must complete a separate Blue Medicare Rx Group Enrollment Form, to become enrolled in our Medicare Part D prescription drug plan.
-You may only enroll in our drug plan, if you enroll in Loyola’s Retiree Medical plan, as they are both components of one plan.
+Prescription drugs are also covered under this plan, although the benefits differ based on whether or not the individual is Medicare Eligible.
+Each individual that is Medicare Eligible must complete a separate Blue Medicare Rx Group Enrollment Form in order to become enrolled in our Medicare Part D prescription drug plan.
+Employees may only enroll in our drug plan if they enroll in Loyola’s Retiree Medical plan, as they are both components of one plan.
 For a detailed description of the prescription drug benefits available under Loyola’s retiree plan, click on the link below: